Cray-HPE/docs-csm/install/prepare_site_init.md

     create it automatically.

     > **`NOTE`** The following commands were verified using OpenSSL
-    > version 1.1.1d and use the `-nameopt RFC2253` option to ensure
+    > version `1.1.1d` and use the `-nameopt RFC2253` option to ensure
-    > consistent formatting of distinguished names (DNs).
+    > consistent formatting of distinguished names.
     > Unfortunately, older versions of OpenSSL may not support
     > `-nameopt` on the `s_client` command or may use a different
     > default format.
-As a result, your mileage may vary; however,
+However,
-    > you should be able to extract the issuer certificate manually
+    > the issuer certificate can be manually extracted
-    > from the output of the above `openssl s_client` example if the
+    > from the output of the above `openssl s_client` example, if the
     > following commands are unsuccessful.

     1. (`pit#`) Observe the issuer's DN.